isaackehle/ansible-ssl-certs/README.md

 ```
 force                   set to true to force any of the previous actions
-client_config           set to true to ensure the proper SSL settings for generating a client certificate
+do_client_config        set to true to ensure the proper SSL settings for generating a client certificate
-generate_csr            set to true to generate a new CSR on a remote machine
+do_csr_create           set to true to generate a new CSR on a remote machine
-pull_csr                set to true to copy CSR local
+do_csr_pull             set to true to copy CSR local
-generate_ssc            set to true to create a Self Signed Certificate
+do_ssc_generate         set to true to create a Self Signed Certificate
 dh_param                set to true to generate a dhparam file

 certs_path              Local path for cert CSR/signed cert storage